tnorr/data-analysis/README.md

 The map visualizes how the WCA has expanded into new parts of the world.
 The charts show an exponential growth in the number of competitors and competitions, as well as the huge impact the COVID-19 pandemic had.

+The MySQL code can be seen [here](https://github.com/tnorr/data-analysis-demo/blob/main/wca-competitor-growth.sql).
 I've used two tables from the WCA database export (https://www.worldcubeassociation.org/results/misc/export.html):
 - Competitions: 1 row for every competition, with information about the competition, such as the date and country
 - Results: Includes every competitor's all competition results.
 This table was used to gain information about how many people attended each competition.